 Subtle muscle weakness can lead to bigger problems due to muscular substitution and mechanical changes over time, and sometimes muscle weakness can be an indicator of a bigger underlying problem, like a pinched nerve, sciatica, peripheral neuropathy, or other condition.

-Let us take a look at your situation, arrange a treatment plan that addresses your needs, and together, we can make sure you have a solution.
+Let us take a look at your situation, arrange a treatment plan that addresses your needs, and together, I can make sure you have a solution.